DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Task Management/1 - Overall Idea.md

 ## Threaded Queueing System

 This system is composed of two main components: a priority queue and a worker.
 The priority queue is responsible for managing task priorities and order.
 When the task is assigned to the queue, the user is required to provide a queue priority.
 This priority will be used to order tasks.
 Then the tasks will be assigned from the queue to the workers in sequential order.
 The worker will remain occupied until the task completes, terminates, or fails.
+The last task is to join threads to the main, active thread.

+!!! warning

+    The queue thread (the one that assigns tasks to workers) is non-terminating.
+This means that if you don't join the threads, the queue will continue to run in the background on standby and will consume CPU and RAM resources.

 ## A Closer Look